Personal Jesus: Charts

-Johnny Cash cover
+Johnny Cash version

 In 2002, American country singer Johnny Cash covered "Personal Jesus" for his album American IV: The Man Comes Around.
-The idea to cover the song was suggested by record producer Rick Rubin.
-Cash called it "probably the most evangelical gospel song I ever recorded".
+For the song, Rick Rubin asked Red Hot Chili Peppers guitarist John Frusciante to re-work an acoustic version of the song, which featured a simple acoustic riff that stripped down the song to a blues style.
+“That’s probably the most evangelical song [I’ve] ever recorded,” said Cash, “I don’t know that the writer ever meant it to be that, but that’s what it is.”

+In 2017, Depeche Mode singer Dave Gahan said about Cash covering the song, "I was in the studio recording a solo album, Hourglass, and Martin [Gore] rang me because he’d heard news that Johnny Cash wanted to cover it, and he was kind of umming and ahhing about it, whether to give permission, and I was like 'What are you, crazy?
+That’s like Elvis asking, of course, you let him do it!'
+And he was like [mumbles] ‘Oh yes, well, I guess,’ in his very Martin sort of way."
+He concluded, “And it’s a great version, just fantastic.
+But it really propelled the song to another dimension.
+Our version is our version, and it always changes a little bit live, the way it swings, what you do with it.
+And you can do a lot with it because it’s a great rock & roll song.”

+Charts

-Marilyn Manson cover
+Marilyn Manson version

 Marilyn Manson released their cover version of the track as the only previously unreleased recording included on their 2004 greatest hits album Lest We Forget: The Best Of.
-The band's eponymous vocalist explained to MTV that he decided to cover "Personal Jesus" as: "I thought if I had to write a song, [the lyrics of 'Personal Jesus' are] exactly what I would say. ...
+Band leader Marilyn Manson explained to MTV that he decided to cover "Personal Jesus" as: "I thought if I had to write a song, [the lyrics of 'Personal Jesus' are] exactly what I would say. ...
 I think it takes a little more of an ironic tone when you put it in context with what's going on today."
 He additionally described the original song and Depeche Mode's music in general as hypnotic, sexy and inspirational.
 Its music video was directed by Manson and Nathan Cox.
 The song won an award in the 'pop' category of the 2005 BMI Awards, while its music video received two nominations at the 2005 Music Video Production Awards.
 As of 2020, the track has sold over 78,000 physical and digital copies in the United Kingdom, where it was also streamed over 4 million times.